ProtaconSolutions/badge-frontend/README.md

 - [x] Gulp task to help development process
 - [ ] Build / deploy process
 - [ ] Material design
 - [ ] Configuration for each environment and/or developer
+- [ ] Configuration for each environment and/or developer
 - [ ] And all the _rest_